aaronbloomfield/slp/docs/hw-git.md

 Approval of the student discount may take some time.
 If you wait until the last minute, and do not get the discount in time, then you will not be able to complete this assignment, and you will receive a zero.
 Thus, please start this part early.

 For this assignment, you will need to create a **private** repository named `cs4970-git-hw`.
 It **MUST** be named this, or else we will not be able to find it, and we will assume that you did not complete the assignment.
-There will be a second private repository needed later in this assignment.
+There will be only one private repository needed in this assignment.
 The actual location of your repository will be: http://github.com/username/cs4970-git-hw (where "username" is your github username).
 As mentioned in the course syllabus, if you do not have any private repositories available, you will have to purchase more.

 Within that repo, you will need to complete each of the following sections for this assignment.
 Note that you may need to enable the wiki and issue sections: from the main repo page, click on Settings (in the right-hand column), and under Features you can enable wikis and issues.

 ### Allow us to view the repo

 The course instructor and any graduate TAs need to be able to view the private repos that you create.
 From the main repo page, click on Settings (in the right-hand column), click on Collaborators (in the left-hand column), and enter our github usernames.
 You can find that info on the daily announcements slide set.

+However, please ***ADD US AFTER YOU HAVE FINISHED THE HOMEWORK***.
+This prevents us from getting notifications every time you make any change to your repo (edit a wiki page, add an issue, etc.).
+We are going to get really cranky if we get a dozen emails from every person's repo as they are working through this homework.
+Since there are over 100 students in the class, that's almost 1,500 github emails that we would rather not have to deal with.

 ### Update your profile picture